 Whether your company has a small, regional mobile workforce, or your national company has a handful of mobile workers that don’t spend a whole lot of time on the road, a cents-per-mile program is the solution to your reimbursement concerns.
 As mobile workers driving over 12,000 miles a month are generally over-reimbursed in a cents-per-mile program, the FAVR program better meets those driving needs.
-At 5,000 miles or less, the CPM program is a fair option for both the mobile worker and the company.
+The CPM program is a fair option for both the mobile worker and the company at a lower mileage.

 Companies that require multiple vehicle programs can simplify their reimbursement process by supporting both their frequent and infrequent mobile workers together.
 Companies with smaller mobile workforces can ease their reimbursement process with the benefits of the CPM program.